 The Company uses unobservable inputs in the valuation of bonds and stocks classified into Level 3.
-Regarding bonds, unobservable inputs mainly correspond to credit and liquidity risk premiums ranging from 1.06% to 2.72% as at December 31, 2021 (1.30% to 2.43% as at December 31, 2020).
+Regarding bonds, unobservable inputs mainly correspond to credit and liquidity risk premiums ranging from 1.31% to 3.09% as at December 31, 2022 (1.06% to 2.72% as at December 31, 2021).
 Stocks classified into Level 3 are mainly valued from information available in the financial statements of companies using models based on discounting expected cash flows as well as the use of multiples.

-The main unobservable inputs used in the valuation of the investment properties as at December 31, 2021 are the discount rate, which is between 5.25% and 8.00% (5.25% and 8.00% in 2020) and the terminal capitalization rate, which is between 4.25% and 7.00% (4.25% and 7.25% in 2020).
+The main unobservable inputs used in the valuation of the investment properties as at December 31, 2022 are the discount rate, which is between 5.00% and 8.25% (5.25% and 8.00% in 2021) and the terminal capitalization rate, which is between 4.25% and 7.25% (4.25% and 7.00% in 2021).
 The discount rate is based on market activity by type of building and by location and reflects the expected rate of return to be realized on investments over the next 10 years.
 The terminal capitalization rate is based on market activity by type of building and by location and reflects the expected rate of return to be realized on investments over the next 10 years.
 The terminal capitalization rate is based on market activity by type of building and by location and reflects the expected rate of return to be realized on investments over the remaining life after the 10-year period.
 If all other factors remain constant, a decrease (increase) in the discount rate and terminal capitalization rate will lead to an increase (decrease) in fair value of investment properties.

-Due to the unobservable nature of the main data used to measure bonds, stocks and investment properties classified in Level 3, the Company does not assess whether the application of other assumptions would have an impact on fair value because the investment properties as well as the bonds and stocks classified as designated at fair value through profit or loss support the insurance contract liabilities.
+Considering the unobservable nature of the main data used to measure bonds, stocks and investment properties classified in Level 3, the Company does not assess whether the application of other assumptions would have an impact on fair value because the investment properties as well as the bonds and stocks classified as designated at fair value through profit or loss support the insurance contract liabilities.
 Consequently, changes in the fair value of these assets are offset by changes in the corresponding insurance contract liabilities under the CALM.
 Even if the Company were to use possible alternative assumptions affecting fair value, this would not have a significant impact on the Financial Statements.